ansible-collections/community.vmware/docs/community.vmware.vmware_portgroup_module.rst

 -----

 .. note::
-   - Tested on vSphere 5.5 and 6.5
-   - Complete configuration only tested on vSphere 6.5
-   - ``inbound_policy`` and ``rolling_order`` are removed in 2.11.
-   - Those two options are only used during portgroup creation.
-Updating is not supported with those options.
    - All modules requires API write access and hence is not supported on a free ESXi license.